-One of the questions I am often asked from my clients is: how do I tone my glutes?
+One of the questions I am often asked by my clients is: how do I tone my glutes?

-Well for a start the so called "glutes" (aka the muscles of your posterior) are actually made up by three muscles: glutes max, medium and minimus that have slightly different functions among them.
+Well for a start the so called "glutes" (aka the muscles of your posterior) are actually made up of three muscles: glutes max, medium and minimus that have slightly different functions among them.
 But the hip joints is also the intersection of other important muscles called hip flexors, small little muscles called external rotators (you might have heard of the piriformis or piriformis stretch) and obviously ligaments, tendons and fascia.

-The glutes also connect the upper body with lower body whilst in standing position, help create pelvic stability, are involved in lower back pain and create what is called legs extension when you are running or walking.
+The glutes also connect the upper body with the lower body whilst in a standing position, help create pelvic stability, are involved in lower back pain, and create what is called leg extension when you are running or walking.
 With all these functions, it is not a surprise that the answer to the question above is not an easy one.

 For a start, you will need both matwork and standing exercises.
 As the glutes are the muscles connecting the upper with lower body, standing exercises are needed to work them both for strength and functionality.
 Squats, various types of lunges, various types of plies, barre exercises, but also compounded and dynamic exercises that work the whole body in the standing position.